alissaleigh/P2/README.md

 ### Business problem:

-There are many reason why we need to know what type of income is being earned, such as ensuring we're providing a competive rate to help instentivise employees to continue working with and for us.
+There are many reason why we need to know what type of income is being earned, such as ensuring we're providing a competive rates for out clients and what

 ### Data: